vkhatri/chef-repo/README.md

 **Common Role - role[system] for all Environments/Nodes**

-role[system] is a role i have created and including to every another role or run_list of a node.
+role[system] is a role i found very useful to use with each role or run_list of a node.

-It is a default role which has all the minimum packages, services, users, file or any other resource which must goes to every node regardless of node environment.
+It is a default role which has all the minimum packages, services, users, file or any other resource declaration which must be setup to every node regardless of environment.

-Just adding role[system] to run_list of other roles we will have our common base setup across the environments nodes.
+Just adding role[system] to run_list of other role or node we will have our common base setup across the environments nodes.

 **Create a Role**

-To create a role first time use knife and store the role to a json file as a reference to create more roles or to make changes to a role.
+To create a role you can use blow knife command:

 ```sh
 knife role create <role name>
 ```
-This way we can put the roles json files into git repo.
+You can also create a .json or .rb file manually or copy from an existing one.
+By Creating role.json files, they can be stored in a git repo.
 Like environments json file we can use git to have version controlled on roles json files.

-Once a role json file is stored in a git repo, make the changes to role json file and upload to Chef server using knife:
+Once a role json file is created, use knife to upload to Chef server:

 ```sh
 knife role from file role.json